-During 2017, certain of the Company's U.S. employees, including its executive officers, participated in the AMC Excess Savings Plan.
+During 2019, certain of the Company's U.S. employees, including its executive officers, participated in the AMC Excess Savings Plan.
 The AMC Excess Savings Plan is a non-qualified deferred compensation plan that operates in conjunction with the AMC 401(k) Plan.
-An employee is eligible to participate in the AMC Excess Savings Plan for a calendar year if his or her eligible earnings in the preceding year exceeded (or would have exceeded, if the employee had been employed for the entire year) the IRS limit on the amount of compensation that can be taken into account in determining contributions under tax-qualified retirement plans (\$270,000 in 2017) and he or she makes an election to participate prior to the beginning of the year.
-An eligible employee whose contributions to the AMC 401(k) Plan are limited as a result of this compensation limit or as a result of reaching the maximum 401(k) deferral limit (\$18,000 or \$24,000 if 50 or over, for 2017) can continue to make pre-tax contributions under the AMC Excess Savings Plan of up to 10% of his or her eligible pay.
-In addition, the Company will make matching contributions of 100% of the first 3% of eligible earnings contributed by participating employees and then will match 50% of the next 2% of eligible earnings contributed by participating employees and then will match 50% of the next 2% of eligible earnings contributions.
+An employee is eligible to participate in the AMC Excess Savings Plan for a calendar year if his or her eligible earnings in the preceding year exceeded (or would have exceeded, if the employee had been employed for the entire year) the IRS limit on the amount of compensation that can be taken into account in determining contributions under tax-qualified retirement plans (\$280,000 in 2019) and he or she makes an election to participate prior to the beginning of the year.
+An eligible employee whose contributions to the AMC 401(k) Plan are limited as a result of this compensation limit or as a result of reaching the maximum 401(k) deferral limit (\$19,000 or \$25,000 if 50 or over, for 2019) can continue to make pre-tax contributions under the AMC Excess Savings Plan of up to 10% of his or her eligible pay.
+For 2019, the Company did not make any matching contributions under the AMC Excess Savings Plan.
+A participant is always fully vested in his or her own contributions and in the Company's matching contributions.
 Account balances under the AMC Excess Savings Plan are invested at the discretion of the executive choosing from a selection of investments generally equal to those investments available in the AMC 401(k) Plan.
 Distributions are made in a lump sum as soon as practicable after termination of the participant's employment with the Company, subject to restrictions under Section 409A.
-For December 31, 2017, the Company provided an additional 1.5% profit sharing contribution based on the employee's eligible earnings in excess of \$270,000 to each participating and eligible employee.
+For December 31, 2019, the Company did not provide any profit sharing contributions.